fractaldotbox/ddevkit/README.md

 ## Geist Dapp Kit

 Optimized dApp Components that you or LLM can copy and paste into your apps.
-Localized.
-Accessible.
+Accessible, Localized.
 Customizable.
 Open Source.
 Inspired by [shadcn/ui](https://github.com/shadcn-ui/ui/tree/main)

-⚠️ This is alpha version under active development
+⚠️ This is preview alpha version under active development
 ## For developers
-- only storybook is working for now, `pnpm --filter storybook storybook`
+- Current approach is to focus on storybook, `pnpm --filter storybook storybook`
+  - so we identify key challenges and make sensible architecture decisions e.g. graphql
+- end-goal is to make each of them copy-paste ready code
-- will extract components patterns into registry and make that work with shadcn
+  - to be extraced into registry for shadcn cli work

 ## Design principles
 - 🔻 Minimized dependencies, familiar techstack.
 No `ethers`.
 All in `viem` `wagmi` `permissionless` `radix` `tailwindcss`, user controls the rest.